 Jill Miners and Christoph Miles of the Rainshadow Growers Collective are the owners, and they sell both their own products as well as other local farmers’.
 Jill makes fermented foods like sauerkraut (in a variety of flavours!), dill pickles, pickled carrots, kimchi and kombucha.
 They are hoping to be making frozen soups within the next couple of weeks, that people can take home to heat up and have a healthy instant meal (words that rarely go together)!

 Everything is made there in the commercial kitchen just behind the fridges and cash register.
 The two are planning to make the kitchen available for rent to other growers and farmers who would like to use the space to process and/or make value-added products.
 Currently they are carrying Amlec dehydrated goods, One Love Farm produce, Spray Creek eggs and a selection of meat, Gillian’s Herbs, Tinctures and Salves, and Felt Me Now succulents in felted bowls.
-New this week are products made and grown by Angela at Three Ravens Farmstead: fresh produce – Sieglinde potatoes, onions, leeks, and cabbage, frozen raspberries, canned products and some of her beautiful fiber arts and handmade tea towels.
+There are products made and grown by Angela at Three Ravens Farmstead: fresh produce – Sieglinde potatoes, onions, leeks, and cabbage, frozen raspberries and some of her beautiful fiber arts and handmade tea towels.
+They have hearty, homemade soups ready to take home and heat up, as well as “gut shots” – probiotics in liquid form to keep your stomach flora healthy, and help keep those winter colds away!
 They are also open to selling other products, and say that they are happy to be approached about it.

 The kombucha for sale is on tap, so bring your own re-usable container to fill up.
 Flavours vary, but will be things like Black Tea with Ginger, or Yerba Mate with Lavender and Chamomile.
 Yum!
 Other items on the couple’s seemingly endless list of things they are able to make out of Lillooet Grown produce are fresh-pressed, raw apple juice (will also be sold frozen) and apple cider vinegar.